MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/properties/devenv-optionordinalvalues-property.md

 [!INCLUDE[newdev_dev_preview](../includes/newdev_dev_preview.md)]

 # OptionOrdinalValues Property
-Specifies the list of ordinal values.
-You can set this property, if the ExternalType is set to Option or Picklist.
+Specifies the list of ordinal values and specifies the position of the option members value in the external database.
+You can set this property, if the **ExternalType property** is set to Picklist.

 ## Applies to